cphill11/professional-portfolio/README.md

   ## Purpose
   Allow me to demonstrate expertise as I acquire and refine it throughout the bootcamp experience.

+  ## Description
+  Students required to make an initial digital portfolio with which to add future projects for presentation.

   ## Built With
     * HTML